-After the late 1980s, a significant increase in foreign direct investment, especially in developing countries, took place throughout the world.
-Some countries receiving the foreign investment, however, imposed numerous restrictions to protect and foster domestic industries and to prevent the outflow of foreign exchange reserves.
+After the late 1980s, a significant increase in foreign direct investment took place throughout the world.
+However, some countries, especially developing countries, receiving the foreign investment imposed numerous restrictions to protect and foster domestic industries and to prevent the outflow of foreign exchange reserves.